davemorris80/Laravel-Zencoder/README.md

 # Zencoder

-A laravel wrapper around the Zencoder API
+A laravel wrapper around the Zencoder API (Current version: v2.1.2)

 ## Table of Contents